Bikinisesongen

 Bikinisesongen (The bikini season) is a 1994 Norwegian comedy film directed by Runar Jarle Wiik, starring Thor-Ivar Forsland and Eduardo Verdu.
 The film features the friends Snorre (Verdu) and Leo (Forsland), two boys who dream of making quick money, without much success.
-The buy a truckload of bikinis and head for Western Norway to make sales, ignoring that it is already late autumn.
+They buy a truckload of bikinis and head to Western Norway to make sales, ignoring that it is already late autumn.